onap/policy-parent/docs/drools/pdpdEngine.rst

     }

 The *controller* application could declare its supported policy types in the *kjar*.
-For example, the *frankfurt controller* packages this information in the `kmodule.xml <https://git.onap.org/policy/drools-applications/tree/controlloop/common/controller-frankfurt/src/main/resources/META-INF/kmodule.xml>`__.
+For example, the *usecases controller* packages this information in the `kmodule.xml <https://git.onap.org/policy/drools-applications/tree/controlloop/common/controller-usecases/src/main/resources/META-INF/kmodule.xml>`__.
 One advantage of this approach is that the PDP-D would only commit to execute policies against these policy types if a supporting controller is up and running.

 .. code-block:: bash